patrickdappollonio/dotenv/README.md

 ### From the current working directory

-By default, `dotenv` loads environment variables from a `.env` file in the current working directory if you specify no arguments.
+By default, `dotenv` loads environment variables from a `.env` file in the current working directory if you specify no arguments:

-Consider the following scenario:

 ```bash
 $ cat .env